The Papers

 A Unified Framework for Emergent Particle Structure, Cosmology, and Gravitational Phenomena

-The Axis Model introduces a new foundation for physics where particles, forces, and cosmological structure arise from quantized vector displacements stabilized by a scalar field.
-In this framework, electric charge, inertial mass, spin, and even the flow of time are not assumed as fundamental, but emerge from the projected geometry of coherent bound states.
-Built upon a single master Lagrangian, the model recovers the Standard Model and General Relativity in their established domains.
+The Axis Model introduces a geometric foundation in which particles, interactions, and cosmological structure arise from quantized internal vector displacements stabilized by a universal scalar field.
+In this framework, electric charge, inertial mass, spin, and the effective flow of time emerge from scalar-projected composite configurations rather than being assumed as intrinsic.
+The construction is developed within a controlled effective field theory (EFT) and remains compatible with standard field-theoretic methods.
+Built within a scalar–coherent effective field theory formalism, the program recovers Standard Model and General Relativity behavior in their established domains.
 It makes a comprehensive set of falsifiable predictions for phenomena including gravitational lensing, neutrino mass bifurcation, and large-scale CMB anomalies.
+In this context “unified” means a single scalar–vector EFT that supplies cross-sector interface relations (normalization, gauge structure, and emergent-gravity closures) and reduces to SM+GR in the stated limits; it is not a claim of a complete UV-final theory.

 Abstract · Full Paper PDF · Colab Notebooks